TolikPylypchuk/KeyboardSwitch/README.md

 ## Building from Source

-While version 3 of the app is not done yet, you can use it now if you really want to.
-To do that, you should clone or download this repository and build the app.
+You can build Keyboard Switch from source if you like.
 All projects (except the Windows installer) require .NET Core 3.1 or later.

 ### Building the App Itself